apache/creadur-site/README.md

 ### Combined release notes

 Make sure to generate a combined changelog that includes the most current release, available under [relase-notes/rat.txt](/release-notes/rat.txt)

+## Local hacking

+The whole page can be started locally with the help of [docker-compose](https://docs.docker.com/compose/) and will provide the contents via http://localhost:8888

+Happy hacking :)